TIPS ON HOW TO PROPERLY MOVE YOUR STUFF – OR LET US HELP YOU!

 It’s never easy to move out of your home, no matter how long you’ve been there.
 Whether it’s an apartment or a house, there’s a lot that goes into a move, physically, mentally and emotionally.
 Saying goodbye, letting go of items you’ve had for years, and then loading and unloading what’s going with you – it can bring tears to your eyes and pain to your lower back.

-With it being such a transitional period in a person’s life, the last thing someone needs is an injury.
+With moving being such a transitional period in a person’s life, the last thing someone needs is an injury.
 With the hope of preventing future injuries, here is a breakdown of what to look out for the next time you’re making the big move.

 Back muscles are crucial when lifting heavy objects, and even the most in-shape people can throw out their back if they lift something incorrectly.
 The best way to avoid such injuries is by using the proper lifting techniques.
 Here are some tips to save yourself from a strained back:

 - Don’t bend.
 Be sure to squat down, and then stand up straight when lifting something, as opposed to bending at the waist.

 - Brace yourself.
 A back brace can also be beneficial in avoiding a back injury.

 - Ask for help.
 Anything above 50 lbs should be carried by two people or be moved with a hand-truck.
 This process is made much easier (and safer) when using the services of a professional moving company.

 These are some of the most common injuries that happen to someone when moving.
 Sometimes, it feels like you have a decent grip, but all it takes is a tiny slip, and fingers and toes take the damage.
 Here are some tips that can help you avoid injuring your fingers and toes:

 - Proper Attire.
 Wear heavy-duty gloves and proper footwear.
 Never wear open-toed shoes when moving, but rather go for the closed-toed or steel-toed shoes, which provide great protection.